When I was a young man, I wanted to change the world.

 Companies respond to customer demand.
 Democratic governments, however flawed, are elected by people.
 When people coordinate to take action together, we transform our world.

-Today, for the 50th Anniversary of Earth Day, we’d like to start the first chapter of this story by laying out a framework for thinking about how people can lead the climate fight.
+We’d like to start the first chapter of this story by laying out a framework for thinking about how people can lead the climate fight.

 Each of us has power to influence the systems around us.
 Our power comes from the roles we play: